ogra/effetune/docs/plugins/saturation.md

 ### Music Enhancement Tips
 - Classical & Jazz:
   - Light Drive (1.0-2.0) for natural warmth
-  - Neutral Bias (0.0)
+  - Keep Bias at 0.0 for clean saturation
   - Low Mix (20-40%) for subtlety
 - Rock & Pop:
   - Medium Drive (3.0-5.0) for rich character
-  - Slight positive Bias (0.1)
+  - Keep Bias neutral for consistent response
   - Medium Mix (40-60%) for balance
 - Electronic:
   - Higher Drive (4.0-7.0) for bold effect
-  - Experiment with Bias
+  - Experiment with different Bias values
   - Higher Mix (60-80%) for character

 ### Quick Start Guide
 1. Start with low Drive for gentle warmth
-2. Adjust Mix to balance the effect
+2. Keep Bias at 0.0 initially
-3. Use Bias to shape the character
+3. Adjust Mix to balance the effect
 4. Adjust Gain if needed for proper volume
 5. Experiment and trust your ears!